dedis/popstellar/README.md

 For cloning, use `--recursive` as the project contains submodules.

 #### Usage
-Import the project to Android Studio or IntelliJ and run the app.
+Import the project to Android Studio or IntelliJ, choose an emulator in the AVD Manager and run the app.
+The emulator used for running and testing was a Pixel 2 API 29.

 To run on an Android device connect it to the computer and run the following commands.
+Keep in mind that the minimum API required is 26.
 ```
 gradle build
 ```